Frequently Asked Questions

 When will the Section 8 list reopen?

-The Battle Creek Section 8 waiting list is currently "CLOSED".
+The Albion Section 8 waiting list is currently CLOSED.
 (No applications are being accepted at this time).
-We anticipate it reopening approximately April 2023.
+We anticipate it reopening approximately August 2023.

 Do I have to reside in Battle Creek to apply for Section 8?

 I don't have kids.
 Am I eligible for Section 8?